Stochastic Adaptive Gradient Descent Without Descent: Introduction

-When the $f_\xi$ are $\mu$-strongly convex with $L$-Lipschitz gradient, we prove that variant-\textbf{III} of \eqref{eq:choicestep} provides \eqref{eq:algosto} with the convergence rate $ \esp{ \norm{x_{k+1}-x^\star}^2} \leq \frac{C}{k^{1/2+\delta}}, \quad \mbox{for all } k \geq k_0, $ with $C>0$ and $k_0\geq 3$, \emph{without any knowledge of the constants $\mu$ and $L$}.
+Finally, the proposed method (Algorithm~\ref{algo::AdaSGD}) is still not exactly ``parameter-free'' since \eqref{eq::ourRate_strcvx} slightly depends on $\lambda_0$ through $\esp{T_2}$.
+Yet, we call it ``tuning-free'' since taking a very small value of $\lambda_0$ is always as least as good as large ones, as highlighted in Figure~\ref{fig::stepsize_sensitivity} and also noted by \citet{malitsky2019adaptive} in the deterministic setting.
+We achieve this at the price of one extra stochastic gradient evaluation at each iteration.
+The same drawback exists with the stochastic approach of \citet{malitsky2019adaptive}, and it is inherent to the idea they propose.
+This additional cost has to be balanced with the cost of hyper-parameter tuning \citep{sivaprasad2020optimizer}.
 We provide additional guarantees beyond the globally Lipschitz continuous and strongly convex settings later in Section~\ref{sec:conv}.
-We stress that \eqref{eq:choicestep} does not involve any scaling parameter to tune based on the curvature of the $f_\xi$'s which most choices for SGD typically require, including the approach in \cite{malitsky2019adaptive} in the stochastic case.
-This is possible at the price of one extra stochastic gradient evaluation at each iteration.
-The same drawback exists with the stochastic approach of \cite{malitsky2019adaptive}, and it is inherent to the idea they propose.
-However, this additional cost has to be balanced with the cost of hyper-parameter tuning \citep{sivaprasad2020optimizer}.